In this short tutorial, you’ll learn how to add DropInBlog to WildApricot in a few straightforward and easy-to-follow steps.

 One of the things you may want to do after you add DropInBlog to your WildApricot site is to customize the CSS.
-Custom styles can help you improve your blog and site appearance even further, and the best thing is that they’re easy to add.
+Custom styles can help you improve the appearance of your blog on WildApricot even further, and the best thing is that they’re easy to add.

-There are two ways to add custom CSS.
+There are two ways to add custom CSS to your blog on WildApricot.
 The first one is to:

 Add new styles on WildApricot.

 From your admin dashboard, click Website, then CSS, and add your code in the code editor, as shown in the following image: